“I’m here training the greatest featherweight of all time.”

 Thus, in retrospect, the stage was set for a major upset.
 After all, Hamed was not alone in believing his God-given talent would be more than enough to defeat Barrera.
 Thousands of British faithful congregated at the MGM Grand Garden Arena to see their hero go to battle, and the odds and experts also backed Naseem’s power over whatever Barrera had left in the tank.
 But if the Mexican took offense to the unflattering odds or the put-downs from the media, he didn’t show it.
 A serene Marco walked to the ring sporting a poker face which made it clear that going to war with a dangerous puncher stressed him about as much as a visit to the post office.

 At the bell, the contrast of personalities was quickly evident.
 The first round saw the flashy Naz play to the crowd and grimace at Barrera as he head-hunted with his powerful left hand, ready to pounce as soon as Barrera attacked.
 But it soon became evident Marco was not going to bring the fight to Naseem.
 Instead, the challenger boxed cautiously: probing with a stiff jab, occasionally followed by a straight right, and landing some heavy counter left hooks that rocked Naz’s unsteady head when The Prince got off first.
-At the end of the round, to punctuate his dominance, the Mexican shot three fierce jabs in succession at Hamed’s head, an irreverent and unexpected move which made it clear to everyone that Naz was in for a long night.
+At the end of the round, to punctuate his dominance, the Mexican shot three fierce jabs in succession at Hamed’s head, an irreverent and unexpected move which made it clear that Naz was in for a long night.

 In the second, Hamed turned up the rough tactics to try and assert himself, shoving and grabbing after he missed with left hands to deny the challenger a chance to counter.
 Barrera, always the proud warrior, refused to be bullied.
 With a little over a minute left in the stanza Hamed lunged forward and missed with a wild right, only for the Mexican to tackle him to the canvas and then pin him there as if saying, Enough of that!